Facebook Pixel Classroom Management | Western Kentucky University

 If behaviors are persistent and do not improve, file a report with the Office of Student Conduct:

 Students involved in a serious disruption of the learning environment will not be permitted to return to class until the University conduct procedures have been completed.
 Excused violations of this policy and or syllabus guideline that results in fewer than two class absences related to this process should be excused (at the Faculty's authority) and student should be allowed the flexibility to make up class work or attendance for that day.
-Communication and follow-up to the reporting party will occur upon the student's completion the steps associated with the Process.
-Faculty within the Handbook that the right to withdraw a student from the course.
+Communication and follow-up to the reporting party will occur upon the student's completion the steps associated with the meeting with the Office of Student Conduct.
+Faculty within the Handbook have the right to withdraw a student from the course.
+The department head (or equivalent at extended campus locations) should also be notified when continuing disruptions occur.

 Report Non-compliance